Japillow/Stella/README.md

 - Linux, MacOS or Windows.
 - Python 3.7

-#### Note for Windows users
+#### Note for Windows

 This program uses the included _curses_ library.
-As the regular Windows Python distribution does not include the _curses_ library  used for the console dashboard, the _windows-curses_ library is required.
+As the regular Windows Python distribution does not include the _curses_ library  used for the console dashboard, the _windows-curses_ library is required (and is automatically installed by the installer).

+If Stella crashes on startup, ensure your Powershell or Command Prompt window is big enough.

 ### Installation